vacp2p/rfc/content/docs/rfcs/17/README.md

 # Recommended System Parameters
 ## Epoch
-A sensible value for the epoch heavily depends on the application for which the spam-protection is going to be used.
+A sensible value for the epoch depends on the application for which the spam-protection is going to be used.
 For example, while the epoch value of `1` second i.e., messaging rate of 1 per second, might be acceptable for a chat application, might be too low for communication among Ethereum network validators.
 One should look at the desired throughput of the application to decide on a proper epoch value.
-In the proof of concept implementation of `17/WAKU-RLN-RELAY` protocol which is available in [nim-waku](https://github.com/status-im/nim-waku), the messaging rate is set to 1 per second i.e. `T=1 second`.
+In the proof of concept implementation of `17/WAKU-RLN-RELAY` protocol which is available in [nim-waku](https://github.com/status-im/nim-waku), the messaging rate is set to 1 per second i.e. `T = 1 second`.
 Nevertheless, this value is also subject to change depending on user experience.

 ## Maximum Epoch Gap